 Brandon graduated with a J.D. from Osgoode Hall Law School in 2009, and was called to the Ontario bar in 2010.
 He lives with his wife and son in Toronto.

 Brandon has been a member of CTI’s board since February of 2018.
 Brandon is proud to be part of CTI and believes that it is doing important work in the community, both through its client outreach programs and its training of staff and volunteers in other such programs.
 In his role as a Board member, Brandon shares his legal expertise, especially on questions that relate to commercial matters and human resources issues.

 Chris joined the Board of CTI early in 2019, and currently chairs the Governance committee.
-His background in education, governance and business all allow him to bring value to Board discussions and initiatives.

 Currently, Ian is responsible for content development and technical review of various Professional Development initiatives.
 Prior to his current role, Ian worked in the Audit and Compliance functions at TD Bank, as well as PricewaterhouseCoopers (PwC) where he obtained his CPA, CA designation.